lsmith/yui3/src/eventx/README.md

 // 2.
 Republish the '@default' event.
 MyClass.publish('@default', { preventable: false });

-// Override the default event for a specific instance. instance.publish('@default', { preventable: true, bubbles: false });
+// 3.
+Override the default event for a specific instance. instance.publish('@default', { preventable: true, bubbles: false });
 ```

 Publishing events
 -----------------

-You can publish events statically for a class, or on a per-instance basis (as
+Publish events statically for a class, or on a per-instance basis (as in the
-in the current system).
-Publishing from an instance works the same as
+current system).
+Publishing from an instance works the same as from the class.
-from the class.
-As a general rule, *always publish at the class level* unless
+As a general rule, *always publish at the class level* unless there's a good
-there's a good reason to publish an event on an instance.
+reason to publish an event on an instance.

 `Y.EventTarget.configure(MyClass)` adds the `MyClass.publish()` method.
 You
 shouldn't need to call `Y.EventTarget.configure()` explicitly unless you